 Departing pain tends to catch you off guard.
 Which makes you get all judgey with yourself because you’ve come so far.
 Expansion/contraction.
 Expansion/contraction.

 If you’re in Current pain over something, you’re going to keep doing your healing work.
 Keep calm and call your shaman.
 You can do this.

 Or if you’re in Departing Pain, here’s what you’re going to do: You’re going to not judge yourself for being pathetic.
 You’re going to feel the pain like a champ.
 And you’re going to start making celebration plans because you are crossing the finish line.
 The pain is leaving!
 It’s never going to be this bad again!

+Take heart!
+The final round of agony is a purification process.
 It’s not wounding you deeper, it’s cleaning you as it says goodbye.
 You’re not stuck, you’re about to fly — higher than ever.